Analysis Actions menu

 • For sub-analysis (gene list analysis and algorithmic filters) there is a new option to “Generate VCF” that contains only the filtered variants.

-• BAM file: Download the bam file (the sample’s reads aligned against the reference genome) used in the analysis.
+• BAM file: Download the bam file (the sample's reads aligned against the reference genome) used in the analysis.
+For multi sample analyzes you will find the BAM (and BAI) files for each component sample.

 • BAI file: The BAI file format is the index file of a BAM file.
 This is a companion file for your previous BAM file, which doesn't contain any sequence data but acts as an external table of contents allowing a computational tool to navigate in the BAM file and locate specific parts.